hassaan-munir/Credit-Scoring-Model/README.md

     Launch Jupyter Notebook (or open in VS Code with Jupyter extension) and open the `Credit Scoring Model.ipynb` file.
 5.  **Run all cells:** Execute all cells in the notebook sequentially to preprocess data, train models, and evaluate their performance.

-## Internship

-This project was completed as a core task during my **Machine Learning Internship at CodeAlpha**.

 ## Connect with Me

-   **Muhammad Hassaan Munir** ( Linkedin - https://www.linkedin.com/in/muhammad-hassaan-munir-79b5b2327/)
+   **Muhammad Hassaan Munir** (LinkedIn - https://www.linkedin.com/in/muhammad-hassaan-munir-79b5b2327/)